 When we consider this centre, what can we learn from Lotte Stam-Beese?
 Village centre's everywhere are struggling, and vacancy rates are high.
 At the same time, young people lack their own space to gather, and there's a significant shortage of affordable housing.
 Therefore, we need to manage the available space differently.
 The future of a vibrant village centre lies in integrating functions.
 Spaces for one and the other.

-LOTTE STAM-BEESESQUARE - After thorough research (20242025) in dialogue with people in this area, I presented an imaginary village square with the municipality late last year: the 'Lotte Stam-Beesesquare.'
+LOTTE STAM-BEESESQUARE After thorough research (20242025) I presented an imaginary village square with the municipality late last year: the 'Lotte Stam-Beesesquare.'
 This gives us the opportunity to envision a village heart that exists (for now) only in the world of our imagination.
 It asks residents to imagine how we want to use the bustling village square.

 quote from Magazine De Klinker: How does Krimpen get a vibrant heart?

-The street sign appeals to the users of the village center to use the square differently.
-By, for example, dancing the parked cars out of the way, it becomes possible to open a door to a new future.
-Because lets be honest.
-If the privatized village space does not move along with the collective desires of our time, then we learn from Lotte Stam-Beese that, with unprecedented optimism, we can build our ideals over it through the air.
+The street sign is a door to the imagination and cannot exist without its users.
+Now we can dance away the parked cars and imagine the future.
+For lets be honest.
+If the privatized village space does not move in step with the collective desires of our time, then we can learn from Lotte Stam-Beese that, with unprecedented optimism, we can build our ideals over it through the air.

 Krimpen aan den IJssel is home to 30,000 people, but is the village also being "built by residents"?